cms-analysis/HiggsAnalysis-CombinedLimit/data/tutorials/groups/README.md

 ## Snapshots

-Snapshots are a functionality of `MultiDimFit` that allows to save the result of the fit.
+Snapshots are a functionality of `MultiDimFit` that allows to save the result of the fit, see [here](./Makefile#L115-L118).
 They are essential to extract post-fit uncertainties, since the nuisances have to be set to their best-fit values.